 Yolanda Clatworthy is currently completing an MSc in Environmental Governance at the University of Oxford.
 Ever since she was a small child swimming in the lakes of the Canadian Shield, she has been fascinated by the influence of water and the connections that it facilitates.
 While studying political science at McGill University she published a paper around the role of the canoe in mapping a Canadian identity, and has been investigating the intersections between people and place since.
 She recently co-founded a creative agency that highlights socio-environmental stories in the Pacific Northwest, and is looking forward to building on this experience by exploring the ways in which water weaves together communities, narratives, climate, and livelihoods in Nepal.

 Justin is a recent graduate of the University of Oxford.
 He previously studied environmental anthropology and global environmental change at Johns Hopkins University, where he graduated Phi Beta Kappa and as a Truman Scholar.
 Working at the intersection of the social and natural sciences, Justin is passionate about using digital storytelling and data visualization to communicate evidence based science.
 He has conducted research in Kiribati, French Polynesia, and Vanuatu, and has participated in NSF and NASA research in California and Oman.
 For the NPS Centennial, Justin worked at Yosemite National Park.
 An exhibit of his environmental photography, In the Wake: Rising Seas, Vanishing Nations, was displayed in Baltimore in 2015.
-Justin currently works as a data visualization specialist at the US Department of Health and Human Services and consults for non-profit and research organizations.
+Justin currently works as a data visualization specialist at the US Department of Health and Human Services, and consults for non-profit and research organizations as the principal of Xemplify.
 Instagram